shoelace-style/shoelace/docs/components/icon.md

 Icons are symbols that can be used to represent or provide context to various options and actions within an application.

 Shoelace comes bundled with over 600 icons courtesy of the [Bootstrap Icons](https://icons.getbootstrap.com/) project.
-You can also use your own SVG icons with this component with the `src` attribute.
+You can also use your own SVG icons with this component through the `src` attribute.

 <div class="icon-search">
   <div class="icon-search-controls">